Mel Young’s Mission: To End Homelessness Worldwide

 Young insists that homelessness can be completely eradicated but admits that there is a revolving wheel which replaces those helped with new people in need.
 He acknowledges that the Homeless World Cup Foundation alone cannot solve the problem.
 “It’s a global failure of the system,” he says, pointing to growing inequality, a lack of affordable housing, and insufficient mental health resources as major contributors.

-In response, the Homeless World Cup launched the Cities Ending Homelessness initiative, which brings together policymakers, social entrepreneurs, and private sector leaders to develop practical solutions.
+In response, the Homeless World Cup launched the Cities Ending Homelessness initiative, which brings together policymakers, social entrepreneurs, and people who have experienced homelessness and academics to develop practical solutions.
 This initiative encourages cities to share successful strategies and scale them to foster innovation.
 However, Young recognizes that lasting change requires more than just funding — it demands a systemic shift in how societies address homelessness.

 “We need to change the system,” Young says.
 “And if people want to criticise me for being naïve, that’s fine.
 But I believe we could do that.”
 His vision is a world where homelessness no longer exists, but he knows getting there will require more than just money—it will need creative, systemic thinking.